0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 It looks like there are no bad characters except for \x00 which is always bad.
 This means we can use any character in our shellcode.
 If bad characters had been found then we would have to make sure not to include them in our shellcode.

-You can remove the "badchars" variable from the script and reset the "buffer" to just equal A+B
+You can remove the "badchars" variable from the script and reset the "buffer" to just equal A+B.

 ![reset script](/assets/images/BOF/script-reset.PNG)